tsohil/jQuery-Form-Validator/README.md

 ```

 ## Show help information
 It is possible to display help information for each input.
-The information will fade in when input is focused and fade out when input is blurred.
+The information will fade in when input is focused and fade out when input looses focus.

 ```html
 <form action="" onsubmit="return $(this).validate();" id="my_form">